Do You Have to Tell Your Landlord You Have an Emotional Support Animal?

 The rapidly increasing need for emotional support animals (ESAs) has been hit by accommodation challenges.
 Landlords have become strict.
 Some deny ESA owners accommodation in their rental properties.

-The restriction has left most ESA owners in a dilemma.
-Do you have to tell your landlord you have an Emotional Support Animal?
+The restriction has left most ESA owners in a dilemma. ?
 That has become their ultimate worry.

 It is vital to communicate effectively with your landlord for a better relationship.
 For this reason, you're advised to inform them of your ESA before moving in.